Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 ### The inverse logic of RestrictedAdmin

-When investigating this feature you inevitably get led to this particular registry key:
+When investigating this feature you inevitably get led to this particular registry key that determines whether it is enabled or not:

 {% highlight powershell %}
 HKLM:\System\CurrentControlSet\